ThomasAitken/Scrapy-Testmaster/README.md

 Ironically, the automatic test suite for this library is relatively sparse.
 In terms of the tests that can be found in this project, I adapted the tests that were part of the Scrapy Autounit project and added a couple more.
 This is not to say that it wasn't well-tested; each component was tested as it was completed, but tested via direct execution, with the testcases being projects that belong to a proprietary codebase.
 This was by far the easiest way to test a project like this, because I was able to test the correctness of the logic of all the helper commands by checking for the higher-level correctness of each of the commands under different parameters/settings.
 But obviously it would be very welcome if someone were to write up a stronger automatic test suite.
 Personally, I'm not going to put any effort into this issue; it is for the world to continue my work on this library, should the world desire.

 ---
+## Architecture/Logic
+I will use the `parse` command to illustrate how this package does its automatic validation and unittest generation with the middlewares switched on.
+The logic involved in the `parse` command is more complicated than the others, so if you can understand this, you can understand everything.
+Hopefully, this will be useful for anyone who desires to fix any bugs in this library.

+1. After the command-line args are parsed, the `parse` command fires up the Scrapy engine to run the specified/inferred spider with the one-off requests specified.
+2. Via the logic in *parse.py*, a one-off `start_requests` function is kicked off which returns the list of requests initially specified in *parse.py* (request pre-processing happens via `prepare_request` in *parse.py*, which sets a custom callback for each request).
+3. The requests may then undergo further processing via any active request-processing subroutines in any active *Downloader Middlewares* in your project (just as if you had generated these requests via a standard crawl).
+4. A response is downloaded and the response is processed as usual by the various *Downloader Middlewares* components which deal with responses (just as if you had generated the response via a standard crawl).
+5. The response is fed to the `process_spider_input` function in `TestMasterMiddleware` (a standard spider middleware).
+This function prepares some of the data necessary to create the testcase file and places it in the response meta object.
+6. The response arrives at the `callback` function embedded in the `prepare_request` function in *parse.py*, which is playing the role of the spider callback.
+The response is parsed inside this function by the correct callback and the processed results are stored inside the response meta object.
+7. The response and result (but in this case only the outputted requests are included in the result and not the items, because of a quirk with the `parse` logic) arrive at the `process_spider_output` function in `TestMasterMiddleware`.
+The total results, items included, are obtained from the response meta object where they were stored as described in (6.).
+These results are validated by the various custom settings and rules you have established, whether at the project-level or at the config-specific level, or a combination of both.
+8. [Still within `process_spider_output`] If the results are valid, and there is room in the fixtures, the fixture is written and *view.json* is updated.
+If not, an exception is raised and the next request/response is dealt with.
+9. Within *parse.py*, global variables have been storing the collected results as you have processed the 1 or more requests you kicked off initially.
+When there are no more requests to be triggered, these results are printed together (regardless of the failure or success of the results according to your validation rules).

+---
 ## Other
 My library has fixed an issue with the `update` command that exists in the current version of Scrapy Autounit: https://github.com/scrapinghub/scrapy-autounit/issues/73.
 Line in cli.py `response = response_cls(request=data['request'], **data['response'])` which should be `response = response_cls(request=request, **data['response'])`.